Pentagon to examine recruiting, ROTC policies in attempt to reach more people

 To address those concerns, the Defense Department will expand its recruiting advertisements, largely on the Internet, focused on “the value of military and public service,” Carter said.
 It will also launch a public speaking campaign featuring senior leaders and military experts called the DOD Speakers’ Bureau.

-Much of the Pentagon’s recruiting review, however, will focus on policies that will enable recruiters better access to people with the potential to serve.
+The Pentagon’s recruiting review, however, will focus on policies that will enable recruiters better access to people with the potential to serve and broaden the pool of possible recruits.

 Carter said military recruiters in some cases face “roadblocks” set up by high schools to keep them from their students.

 “This is wrong,” he said.
 “So as part of a new program to help recruiters, we’re going to survey them to identify where exactly they face impediments to access, and what the most useful types of access actually are, so we can educate those educators who may not be complying with the law, or who may be making life harder on their students and recruiters.”

-Carter also announced the Pentagon will review its ROTC practices in an attempt to attract its top uniformed leaders to instruction positions.
+Carter also announced the Pentagon will review its ROTC practices in an attempt to attract its top uniformed leaders to instruction positions and better prepare its future officers to lead troops.

-Taking a position as an ROTC instructor at a college could potentially impede an officer’s career course because other positions – such as commanding troops – are considered more important, he said.

-“Teaching leadership on a college campus is something DOD should reward, and we need to encourage and make it easier for our best people to do so,” Carter said, noting Marine Gen. Joseph Dunford, the chairman of the Joint Chiefs of Staff, had instructed Naval ROTC.
-“That’s why I’m directing the military services to ensure their officer promotion and selection boards more appropriately value those who serve as ROTC instructors, and not penalize them for it.”
+The Pentagon will examine its ROTC Handbook, which guides the instruction of the programs that train about 40 percent of military officers, the senior defense official said.
+It will also institute performance measuring tools to help it track which programs are producing the best-prepared officers.

+For officers serving now, Carter wants to make an assignment as an ROTC instructor more attractive by pursuing policies that ensure their time on a college campus is valued by promotion and selection boards.
+Some officers are penalized for serving in ROTC instruction instead of taking a more highly value assignment, such as commanding troops.

 Carter also said additional scholarships would be made available for two- and three-year ROTC students.
 Many students are not immediately familiar with ROTC when they begin college, and the Pentagon wants to attract people who might later learn about the program, Carter said.
 The department will also offer more scholarships to ROTC students to attend law and medical school after graduation.

 The announcements were part of Carter’s “Force of the Future” initiative that he has touted since first taking office in February 2015.
-He said he was confident that the measures would be accepted by his successor.
+He said he was confident that the measures would be accepted by his successor after he leaves the Pentagon, likely in January when the next presidential administration takes office.

 “There’s a logic to what we’re doing here,” Carter said Tuesday.
 “It makes sense for our military, and I’m confident that logic will carry into the future.”